The way Labor Day is celebrated has changed over time

 Labor Day is celebrated on the first Monday in September every year and is meant to honor the contributions and achievements made by American workers.

-In the late nineteenth century, labor activists pushed for the holiday, and in 1894, Congress passed an act making the first Monday of September a federal holiday, every year.
+In the late 19th century, labor activists pushed for the holiday, and in 1894, Congress passed an act making the first Monday of September a federal holiday, every year.

 Labor activists and labor unions were instrumental in getting Labor Day approved as a nationwide holiday.